sgosmyt2/climate-extremes-risk-analysis/README.md

 - Metrics: local precipitation percentiles

 ## Planned Extensions
-- Comparative case study in a second region (e.g. Southeast Asia or South America)
+- Comparative case study in Mongolia and the Dzud of 2011
 - Cross regional comparison of drought and extreme rainfall patterns
 - Summary statistics comparing climate risk profiles across regions
+- Comparison of Chad historically and now to show the extreme affects of the regional drought in the timespan 2010-2012

 This repository is intended as a portfolio project demonstrating applied geospatial and climate data analysis.